Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/export-profile-data.md

 #### For Organization Members

 So, as mentioned above, if you belong to an Organization, then your data in Slingshot also belongs to the Organization.
-However, data protection laws specify cases in which you are entitled to receive an export of your data from your Organization.
-Slingshot will help your Organization honor its legal obligations.
+However, data protection laws specify cases in which you are entitled to receive an export of your data from your organization.
+Slingshot will help your organization honor its legal obligations.

-Just contact a manager in your Organization and request an export of your data in the cases specified by law.
+Just contact a manager in your organization and request an export of your data in the cases specified by law.
 They will start the export procedure by contacting the Slingshot team.

 *Option 2: Contact us if you are unable to get in touch with a manager of your Organization and we can help with forwarding your request to your Organization?
 Are we going to do this to assist users?
 Is there another alternative process?*

 #### For Organization Managers

-If you are a manager in charge of personal data administration in your Organization, and you need to export one or more users' profile data, then read the steps below to learn how to proceed.
+If you are a manager in charge of personal data administration in your organization, and you need to export one or more users' profile data, then read the steps below to learn how to proceed.

 1. Contact our team at **support@slingshot.io** or **feedback@slingshot.io** ???
 2. Note you want to export an Organization member's profile information.